 Finally, if the victim of a motorcycle accident passes away in the accident, then the accident victim’s surviving family members can bring a wrongful death claim.
 As part of this claim, the surviving family members can pursue compensation for pain and suffering up to the time of the accident victim’s death, funeral costs, and loss of the decedent’s future income.

 An experienced motorcycle accident attorney in your jurisdiction can help you pursue the compensation you need after suffering injuries in a motorcycle accident.
-Contact The Patel Firm today!
+Contact us at The Patel Firm PLLC today!
+Give us a call at (361) 400-2036.